 In the normal course of business, the Company is exposed to gains and losses resulting from fluctuations in foreign currency exchange rates relating to transactions of its international subsidiaries, including certain balance sheet exposures (payables and receivables denominated in foreign currencies).
 In addition, the Company is exposed to gains and losses resulting from the translation of the operating results of the Company's international subsidiaries into U.S. dollars for financial reporting purposes.
-As part of its strategy to manage the level of exposure to the risk of fluctuations in foreign currency exchange rates, the Company uses derivative financial instruments in the form of foreign currency forward contracts and put and call option contracts ("foreign currency exchange contracts") to hedge transactions that are denominated primarily in British Pounds, Euros, Japanese Yen, Canadian Dollars, Australian Dollars and Korean Won.
+As part of its strategy to manage the level of exposure to the risk of fluctuations in foreign currency exchange rates, the Company uses derivative financial instruments in the form of foreign currency forward contracts and put and call option contracts ("foreign currency exchange contracts") to hedge transactions that are denominated primarily in Japanese Yen, British Pounds, Euros, Canadian Dollars, Australian Dollars and Korean Won.
 Foreign currency exchange contracts are used only to meet the Company's objectives of minimizing variability in the Company's operating results arising from foreign exchange rate movements.
 The Company does not enter into foreign currency exchange contracts for speculative purposes.
 Foreign currency exchange contracts usually mature within twelve months from their inception.

-During the years ended December 31, 2010, 2009 and 2008, the Company did not designate any foreign currency exchange contracts as derivatives that qualify for hedge accounting under ASC 815.
-At December 31, 2010, 2009 and 2008, the notional amounts of the Company's foreign currency exchange contracts used to hedge the exposures discussed above were approximately \$314,190,000, \$101,723,000 and \$23,742,000, respectively.
-During the fourth quarter of 2009, the Company began hedging the translation of certain revenues and expenses denominated in foreign currencies.
-As a result, the notional amounts of the Company's foreign currency exchange contracts as of December 31, 2010 and 2009 include \$217,770,000 and \$80,167,000, respectively, relating to exposures in operating results from revenues and expenses of the Company's international subsidiaries.
+During the years ended December 31, 2011, 2010 and 2009, the Company did not designate any foreign currency exchange contracts as derivatives that qualify for hedge accounting under ASC 815.
+At December 31, 2011, 2010 and 2009, the notional amounts of the Company's foreign currency exchange contracts used to hedge the exposures discussed above were approximately \$165,533,000, \$314,190,000 and \$101,723,000, respectively.
 The Company estimates the fair values of foreign currency exchange contracts based on pricing models using current market rates, and records all derivatives on the balance sheet at fair value with changes in fair value recorded in the statement of operations.

-The following table summarizes the fair value of derivative instruments by contract type as well as the location of the asset and/or liability on the consolidated balance sheets at December 31, 2010 and 2009 (in thousands):
+The following table summarizes the fair value of derivative instruments by contract type as well as the location of the asset and/or liability on the consolidated balance sheets at December 31, 2011 and 2010 (in thousands):

-Asset Derivatives December 31, 201 December 31, 2010 Derivatives not designated as hedging instruments Balance Sheet Location Fair Value Balance Sheet Location Fair Value Foreign currency exchange contracts Other current assets \$ 1,786 Other current assets \$ 2,705 Liability Der Derivatives not designated as hedging instruments Balance Sheet Location Fair Value Balance Sheet Location Fair Value Foreign currency exchange contracts Accounts payable and Accounts payable and accrued expenses \$ 11,775 accrued expenses \$ 47
+Asset Derivatives December 31, 201 11 December 31, 2010 Derivatives not designated as hedging instruments Balance Sheet Location Fair Value Balance Sheet Location Fair Value Foreign currency exchange contracts Other current assets \$ 2,514 Other current assets \$ 1,786 December 31, 201 erivatives December 31, 2010 Derivatives not designated as hedging , instruments Balance Sheet Location Fair Value Balance Sheet Location Fair Value Foreign currency exchange contracts Accounts payable and Accounts payable and accrued expenses \$ 3,746 accrued expenses \$ 11,775

-The following table summarizes the location of gains and losses on the consolidated statements of operations that were recognized during the years ended December 31, 2010, 2009 and 2008, respectively, in addition to the derivative contract type (in thousands):
+The following table summarizes the location of gains and losses on the consolidated statements of operations that were recognized during the years ended December 31, 2011, 2010 and 2009, respectively, in addition to the derivative contract type (in thousands):

-Amount of Gain / (Loss)

-Reco Recognized in Income on

-Deri Derivative Instruments

-Year Year Ended December 31,

-Derivatives not designated as hedging Location of gain (loss) recognized in income on •

-instruments derivative instruments 2010 2009 2008

-Foreign currency exchange contracts Other income (expense) \$(18,600) \$(7,594) \$(3,251)
+T. mount of Gam / (Loss , R ecognized in Income o n ] Derivative Instruments · · · · · · · · · · · · · · · · · · · Ye ar Ended December 3 1, Derivatives not designated as hedging Location of gain (loss) recognized in income on instruments derivative instruments 2011 2010 2009 Foreign currency exchange contracts Other income (expense), net \$(8,861) \$(18,600) \$(7,594)